zeffii/BlenderConsolePrompt/README.md

-This is much cooler than you think. tests - and uploads
+This is much cooler than you think.
+Read on!

 # BlenderConsolePrompt

 [![Join the chat at https://gitter.im/zeffii/BlenderConsolePrompt](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/zeffii/BlenderConsolePrompt?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A small project to add features to blender's python console.
-We can use the console to execute commands, instead of key-combos.
-Sometimes we run out of sane key combos or find that they get complex.
+BCP is an addon that allows me to run various scripts from Blender's Python console (REPL).
+I have many useful code snippets that are too short to warrent all the bloat that comes with writing addon-boilerplate, but that are useful enough that I do want to be able to trigger at will.
+Instead of writing addons for short snippets I now add them to various snippet files and givem them a short trigger name.
+This helps maintain workflow and the simple -ls command shows the list of most common commands, the `-man` command shows an exhaustive list of stored commands.

 At the moment only one-shot commands are implemented, but future implementations will be modal/interactive and possibly a bpm (Blender package manager).

-these are the non modal, one shot commands
+these are some of the non modal, one shot commands

 Command String | Description
 -------------- | -------------